How to Protect Floating Windows and Dynamic Content in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent the visibility of dynamically generated windows on screen grab applications on Android apps using Appdome
+How to Implement Prevent the visibility of dynamically generated windows on screen grab applications in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent the visibility of dynamically generated windows on screen grab applications without an SDK or gateway: